Secchu/QABootcamp/AWSDemos/ContactsApiGW/dynamodb/ReadMe.txt

 ===========
 You will need to create the dynamodb table called Contacts in your AWS account.
 Its probably easier just to create this table using the AWS console.
 For the structure of the table refer to Contacts.cs.
 The main requirement is the Id field needs to be the hashkey.
 Note the hashkey is of type string.
-You can create the other fields such as Id, Name, Surname and Mobile if you want.
+This is the partition key.
+You can manually create the records in the AWS console if you want.
+Refer to Contacts.cs for the attribute fields.

 You will also need to create the API Gateway routes in API Gateway -> API -> Create API -> HTTP API Build -> Add Integration.